atomisthq/docs/docs/automations/graphql.md

 To setup authentication, click on _Edit HTTP Headers_ and select _+ Add Header_.
 Enter `Authorization` as _Header name_ and `Bearer <token>` as _Header value_.
-Replace `<token>` with a GitHub personal access token that has `org:read` scope.
+Replace `<token>` with a GitHub personal access token that has _org:read_ scope.

 !!! note
     Create and manage GitHub personal access tokens at: https://github.com/settings/tokens

 Next, enter `https://automation.atomist.com/graphql/team/<teamId>` as _GraphQL
-Endpoint_ replacing `<teamId>` with your Slack team id.
-See the Setup section on how to obtain your Slack team id.
+Endpoint_ replacing `<teamId>` with your Slack team ID.
+See the Setup section on how to obtain your Slack team ID.

 Now you are ready to create queries and explore the possibilities of the Atomist data model.
 Don't miss the schema documentation on the right hand side